 Brette's Answer: No, you should get the order modified to reflect the living arrangements.
 You first need to file for a modification of the custody order, and then you file to modify child support.
 You can seek to have your child support payments ended and also ask that he pay you child support for your child.

 Cheryl's Question: We have joint legal and physical custody and he pays child support.
 My youngest child is now 17 and currently living with his dad.
 He wants to remain there because he has more freedom and material things.
 He still visits me and stays overnight.
 My ex is now trying to get the child support terminated since our son lives with him.
-I never gave permission to break the 50/50 rule but my child is staying there I guess.
-Does this mean he will win the case and have to stop paying me because he provides most of the support?
+I never gave permission to break the 50/50 rule.
+Does this mean he can stop paying me because he provides most of the support?

 Brette's Answer: If your child no longer lives with you, child support can be adjusted to reflect that, and you may have to pay him support.